SAP-samples/cloud-commerce-sample-setup/README.md

-# SAP Commerce Cloud Sample Repository
+# SAP Commerce Cloud with Data Hub Sample Repository

-This sample repository contains the files and folders that are required to set up SAP Commerce Cloud.
+This sample repository contains the files and folders that are required to set up SAP Commerce Cloud with Data Hub.
 You can clone this repository and then follow the instructions in the readme to update the example files with your specific details.

 When your files are ready, push them to your SAP Commerce Cloud repository.